DaleB-1/DaleB-1.github.io/README.md

 This is a "just testing" environment; I'm new to all this stuff so it's a work in progress.

-If you know who has hijacked my DaleB username, please let know.
+If you know who has hijacked my DaleB username, please let me know.